Professor Ingrid Sharp

 - September 2014 Objections to War: Pacifism, anti-interventionism and conscientious objection in Literature, theatre and art 1830–1918, University of Hull, UK

 - July 2014: Panel and Paper ‘Making a stand against the War’ Anglo American Historians’ Conference, London.

 - Leeds PhD Gender and Cultural Representation of the First World War

 - York PGCE

 - Oxford MA German and Philosophy

-I teach German cultural and gender history at all levels, and contribute to cross-School and cross-Faculty modules on translation.
+I teach German cultural and gender history at all levels, and have contributed to cross-School and cross-Faculty modules on translation.
 I am particularly committed to teaching Women's and Gender History and cultural representation.
 I have offered a number of specialist modules, including War Imagined, Women in Germany and Cultures of Protest and Resistance.
 I supervise undergraduate dissertations on marginalised identities and protest movements as well as historical and gender topics.

 I have led the Postgraduate Training Programme within the School and continue to offer sessions for Postgraduate Researchers.
 I have also led the University training for Internal Examiners

 Research groups and institutes